CreativeCodingLab/Polyphorm/README.md

 Troubleshooting checklist: 1] system requirements all met; 2] DirectXTex library successfully built (in Release mode); 3] paths in build.bat and polyphorm.build point to existing valid folders; 4] there's enough video memory available (if not, decrease 'Grid Resolution' in the config.polyp file).

 ## Quick Manual
 The software is launched simply by running **./bin/polyphorm.exe**.
+The **./bin/config.polyp** plaintext file holds most of the settings related to the performance of the application (screen resolution, number of agents, resolution and margins of fitting grids).

+### Data
-The **./bin/config.polyp** file holds most of the settings.
-The supplied sample dataset is a corpus of 37.6k galaxies from the SDSS catalog described in *Burchett et al. 2020: Mapping the Dark Threads of the Cosmic Web*.
-The dataset can be changed in the preamble of **main.cpp** (will be freely configurable later).
+The supplied sample dataset is a catalog of 37.6k galaxies from the SDSS catalog described in *Burchett et al. 2020: Mapping the Dark Threads of the Cosmic Web* (see **Publications** below).

+A new dataset can be added the preamble of **main.cpp** by defining a new `REGIME_*` and specifying the path to the source file, colormaps for the visualization, and initial hyperparameter values for MCPM.
+The input data consists of two files: a binary file specifying the target point cloud data, and a plaintext metadata file.
+The data file must contain serialized 4-vectors of float32 values, each 4-vector storing the 3D position of a data point and its weight.
+One way to produce such a file is through the Python function `nparray.tofile()`.
+The metadata file must specify the number of data points, their spatial extrema, and the average mean value of the points' weights.

 ### Controls
 Most of *Polyphorm*'s controls are a part of the UI, including changing the visualization modality and its parameters.
 The rest is mapped as follows: